frederni/google-apps-script-mvp/README.md

     - Option to save suggestion to other sheet, grabbing the cell URL to easily access
     - Prompt will change on dinner type (meat, fish, vegetarian) and can add customized message
     - Requires API key to work

+## Usecase 5 - Send reimbursement form and attachments to accounting software

+This usecase is inspired by the countless of small organizations that require all volunteers to manually fill out a reimbursement form for expenses they may have.
+Instead, they can fill out a Google Form and upload receipts in the same form, that automatically exports all required documents to the accounting software.Particularly, the content of the form is filled in a voucher using a template, this voucher is exported as a PDF and sent alongside the uplaoded receipts to an e-mail for our accounting systems.
+The use case is based on a sample provided by Google themselves, [Generate & send PDFs from Google Sheets](https://developers.google.com/apps-script/samples/automations/generate-pdfs).
+Features:

+- Export a Google Sheets sheet to PDF
+- Send email with attachments of arbitrary file type (as long as it's a recognized MIME type)
+- Code is easily customizable and adaptable for more Google Form data or modified template
+- Triggers immediately when a form is submitted